Although there are no hard and fast rules to tackling under-performance, here are our tips on the process to follow:

 Manage it smarter

 - Put review dates in your diary so that you don’t miss them.

 - Try and do review meetings face to face rather than by phone.

 - Be aware of holidays that might get in the way or shorten timeframes you’ve agreed for improvement.

 - Send an email to clarify what was discussed to your team member to ensure there’s a record of the agreed actions.

 - In more formal performance improvement cases, it may be necessary to ensure improvement plans are signed by both parties and kept on the employee’s file.

-If you would like 15 mins of free confidential HR advice, get in touch for a chat.
+Would you like 15 mins of free confidential HR advice?
+We’re here to help!